-How do you use gating without alienating prospects or gathering false data?
+How can you use a content gating strategy without alienating great prospects, or gathering false information?

 The topic of gated content best practices came up recently in an interview with Carro Ford, the author of The Smartass Marketer’s Handbook.
 Carro is a long-time B2B content marketing strategist for tech companies like Lexmark and Xerox, and she ran her own content and PR firm for years.
-You can listen to the entire interview here.

 Our conversation about content marketing took off when we got to gated content.
 She offered a thoughtful framework for thinking about this aspect of B2B content strategy.

 Carro sees the disadvantages in gating so much of our content without approaching it from a strategic standpoint.
 “It can easily become a method for a company just to capture bad data.
 I think, most of the time, that’s what happens.”

 She avoids those disadvantages by considering the motivations of prospective customers.
 At what point do they have enough trust to give up their information?
-The right gating strategy attracts prospects and coaxes them to share their identity.
+The right content gating strategy attracts prospects and encourages them to share their real information.

-Build your content gating strategy by asking and answering the 5 Ws: who, what, when, where, and why.
+Build a winning content gating strategy by asking and answering the 5 Ws: who, what, when, where, and why.

-According to Carro, gating content can waste your budget, alienate prospects, and yield data you don’t want and that wastes time.
+According to Carro, a poorly implemented content gate strategy can waste budget, alienate prospects and yields data you don’t want and can’t use.
 A lot of that bad data is false right out of the gate.
-How many times have you given made-up data to get past a content gate on a site you didn’t know or trust?
+Consider this, how many times have you given false or incorrect data to get past a content gate on a site you didn’t know or trust?

 Carro says, “It can be intentionally bad information.
 When people give you their name as ‘Mickey Mouse’ or they go with inflated titles, it’s very suspect.”

 To stop getting bad data, you have to stop gating content indiscriminately.
-You have to ask yourself when gating content is the right B2B demand gen strategy.
+You have to ask yourself when a content gating strategy is the right addition to your overall B2B demand gen campaign.

-Content is ready to gate when it meets these conditions, according to Carro:
+Content is ready to gate when it meets these conditions:

-- You have a process in place for exactly how you’re going to use the data you gather.
+- You know exactly how you’re going to use the data you gather.

-- The prospect has spent enough time in the funnel to trust that your company will hook them up with a good solution.
+- The prospect has already spent enough time in the sales funnel to trust that your company can provide them with a good solution.

 - The content value is high.

-If you don’t know what you’re going to do with the information you’re gating, what’s the point?
+Hard Stop: If you don’t already know what to do with the information you’re gathering with gating, what’s the point?

 Carro says, “Do you have a process in place for what you’re going to do with it?
 If you don’t, you may actually get a perfect form-fill, but if it’s just going off and sitting somewhere in your form-fill metrics folder, it’s not going to help at all.
 It’s just a waste of time.
 So, you’ve got to have a strategy for your data and how you’re going to use it.”

 Who are your ideal buyer personas?
 Speak to your sales team so you have a deeper understanding of who exactly you’re wanting to sell to.
 Who do they really want to talk to?
 Whose pain points can your company solve?
 Whose data are you trying to capture?

 Carro advises, “Reach out to your sales team.
 Ask them what questions they get asked over and over again.
 If they could put questions in their customers’ mouths, to bring out a differentiation, what would they want to ask?
 If you can nail those down, even if it’s just a couple questions for each of the three stages, and focus content on that, you will make a difference.”